Perfluorooctanoic acid: Toxicology

-PFOA has been described as a member of a group of "classic non-genotoxic carcinogens".
+In 2008, PFOA has been described as a member of a group of "classic non-genotoxic carcinogens".
 However, a provisional German assessment notes that a 2005 study found PFOA to be genotoxic via a peroxisome proliferation pathway that produced oxygen radicals in HepG2 cells, and a 2006 study demonstrated the induction and suppression of a broad range of genes; therefore, it states that the indirect genotoxic (and thus carcinogenic) potential of PFOA cannot be dismissed.
+As of November 2023, the International Agency for Research on Cancer (IARC) has classified PFOA as carcinogenic to humans (Group 1) based on "sufficient" evidence for cancer in animals and "strong" mechanistic evidence in exposed humans.

 An additional study has shown PFOA to be developmentally toxic, hepatotoxic, immunotoxic, and to have negative effects of thyroid hormone production.
-Criteria have been proposed that would allow PFOA, and other perfluorinated compounds, to be classified as "weakly non-specific genotoxic".